Walter Goffart

-Walter Andre Goffart (born February 22, 1934) is a German-born American historian who specializes in Late Antiquity and the European Middle Ages.
-He taught for many years in the history department and Centre for Medieval Studies of the University of Toronto (1960–1999), and is currently a senior research scholar at Yale University.
-He is the author of monographs on a ninth-century forgery (Le Mans Forgeries), late Roman taxation (Caput and Colonate), four "barbarian" historians, and historical atlases.
+Walter André Goffart (February 22, 1934 – February 14, 2025) was a German-born American historian who specialized in Late Antiquity and the European Middle Ages.
+He taught for many years as a professor at the University of Toronto and at the Centre for Medieval Studies from 1960 to 1999, and was a senior research scholar at Yale University.
+He was the author of monographs on a ninth-century forgery (Le Mans Forgeries), late Roman taxation (Caput and Colonate), four "barbarian" historians, and historical atlases.

-Two controversial themes in his research concern the Roman policies used when settling barbarian soldiers in the West Roman Empire (Barbarians and Romans and the sixth chapter of Barbarian Tides), and his criticism of the old idea that there was a single Germanic people opposed to the empire in late antiquity, which he believes still influences academics studying the period.
+Two controversial themes in his research concern the Roman policies used when settling barbarian soldiers in the West Roman Empire (Barbarians and Romans and the sixth chapter of Barbarian Tides), and his criticism of the old idea that there was a single Germanic people opposed to the empire in late antiquity, which he believed still influenced academics studying the period.

 Early life and education

 Walter Goffart was born in Berlin on February 22, 1934, the son of Francis-Leo Goffart and Andree Steinberg.
 His father was a Belgian diplomat, while his mother, born in Cairo, had French and Romanian-Jewish parents.

-Goffart was in Belgrade in 1941, where his father was stationed.
-Just before the German invasion of Yugoslavia, Goffart and his family fled on the Orient Express, passing through Istanbul, Beirut, Jerusalem and Cairo.
+Goffart and his family were in Belgrade, where his father was stationed, in 1941.
+Just before the German invasion of Yugoslavia, they fled on the Orient Express, passing through Istanbul, Beirut, Jerusalem, and Cairo.
 After 68 days at sea, they eventually reached New York City.
 Goffart became an American citizen in 1959.

 Goffart received his A.B.
 (1955), A.M.
 (1956), and PhD (1961) from Harvard University.
-From 1957 to 1958, he attended the École normale supérieure, Paris.
+From 1957 to 1958, he attended the École normale supérieure in Paris.